ory/docs/docs/hydra/5min-tutorial.md

     up --build
 ```

-Everything should be running now!
-Let's confirm that everything is working by
-creating our first OAuth 2.0 Client.
-The following commands will use Docker
+Let's confirm that everything is working by creating our first OAuth 2.0 Client.
-wizardry.
-You can obviously install the ORY Hydra CLI locally and avoid using
+The following commands will use Docker wizardry.
+You can obviously install the
-Docker here.
-If you do use the CLI locally, you can omit
+ORY Hydra CLI locally and avoid using Docker here.
+If you do use the CLI
-`docker-compose -f quickstart.yml exec /hydra` completely.
+locally, you can omit `docker-compose -f quickstart.yml exec /hydra` completely.

 You will notice that two ports are being used.
 Port `4444` and port `4445`.
 The
 former is for request to ORY Hydra's public endpoints.
 The latter to its